 My friend and I were discussing stupid new stories last night.
 Ned mentioned the tourist who recently mistook a stairway to the Paris subway system for an underground garage ramp.
-He mocked the misguided driver, calling him “king of the morons.”
+Ned mocked the misguided driver, calling him “king of the morons.”
 I, however, refused to cast stones, deeming myself one of the people who live in glass houses.

 As I informed Ned, my vehicular stupidity occurred during the summer of ’89, after I’d secured the all-important third date with a Manhattan resident named Robin.
 I figured I’d get laid for sure, if I didn’t screw up!
-I made carefully-considered arrangements for dinner at a pricey Italian restaurant, followed by dancing at a hot nightspot called “Mars.”
+I made carefully considered arrangements for dinner at a pricey Italian restaurant, followed by dancing at a hot nightspot called “Mars.”

 To quote the immortal K.C. and the Sunshine Band, my plan was to “do a little dance, make a little love and get down tonight.”
-Phase-one at least worked as intended.
+Phase one at least worked as intended.
 We dined in style and then scored a prime parking spot on the street near the club’s entrance.
 After a few hours drinking and dancing, I received the green light I’d prayed for.
 Robin invited me back to her place, “to watch TV or something!”

 By that time, a massive horde had queued on the sidewalk awaiting entrance to the club.
 A small part of me pitied those fools, even as the bulk of my attention focused on the party soon to take place in my pants.

 In the end, I did spend the night at Robin’s place, though not exactly as hoped.
-Our third, and final, date concluded on her couch, where I slept alone.
-It seemed small consolation, at best, knowing that the drunks who’d insulted us were still standing on the sidewalk when the tow truck drove off.
+Our third and final date concluded on her couch, where I slept alone.
+It seemed small consolation at best, knowing that the drunks who’d insulted us were still standing on the sidewalk when the tow truck drove off.

 Lose the gun and shades and you’ve got my 1989 club outfit.